govau/service-manual/content/_shared/feedback.md

 This is the first release of Guides.
 We’d love to know what’s missing or could be done better.

-Gives us feedback via email: [servicemanual-team@digital.gov.au](mailto:servicemanual-team@digital.gov.au)
+Gives us feedback via email: [guides-feedback@digital.gov.au](mailto:guides-feedback@digital.gov.au)